izatop/dpd/README.md

 emspost
 =======

-This is a promise-based API library that provides access to DPD Web Services.
+This is a promise-based API library that provides access to DPD Web Services for NodeJS.

 ## Install